 Sound like science fiction?
 It’s closer than you think.

 While some companies have created technology that turns coworkers into avatars, Webex unveiled Webex Hologram, a platform that uses augmented-reality headsets to enable a feeling of true copresence by delivering realistic, 3D, real-time holograms of actual people.
-“We’ve shied away from the avatar stuff and stayed very much focused on photorealism,” says Cullen Jennings, a software development manager in the voice architecture group at Cisco Systems.
+“We’ve shied away from the avatar stuff and stayed very much focused on photorealism,” says Cullen Jennings, Fellow and CTO for Security and Collaboration at Cisco Systems.
 “The reason you want to see a person is to get detailed emotions, facial expressions, that type of stuff.
 And that just doesn’t happen with avatars.”

 “Webex Hologram is a powerful tool for our design engineers, drivers, and crews as we continue to reimagine hybrid sports and support our team on tracks around the world,” says Zak Brown, CEO of McLaren Racing.
 “Rather than fly a technician to the team or explain procedures using flat images, with the Hologram technology we can immediately show an engine component from every angle, convey sizing, and instruct on assembly and usage as if they’re in person—all while saving countless hours in travel time.”